Acupuncture for Women's Health

 Not because they don't matter — but because TCM has its own sophisticated framework for understanding the same patterns that hormones reflect.
 Instead of looking at lab values, TCM looks at how your body is actually functioning: how your Qi is moving, how your Blood is nourished, and whether the organ systems that govern your cycle — primarily the Liver, Kidneys, and Spleen — are in balance.

 These aren't vague metaphors.
 They're patterns with specific presentations, specific treatment strategies, and a long clinical history of results.
+The goal isn't to balance your hormones — it's to treat the pattern underneath.
+When that pattern shifts, everything else tends to follow.

 What to Expect